 1) How to Sleep With a Herniated Disc in the Neck?

 Sleeping with a disc herniation in the neck will depend on your preferred sleeping position.
 However, if you sleep on your stomach, we would advise you to change to side or back-sleeping.
-Stomach sleeping is not good for any part of your spine.
+Stomach sleeping is not suitable for any part of your spine.
 Sleeping comfortably with a disc herniation in the neck is all about pillow thickness.

 For side sleepers, use a thicker pillow.